Flat limit of massless scalar scattering in $\mathrm{AdS}_2$: Introduction

 \section{Introduction}

 The theory of gravity, which encompasses various quantum fields and incorporates a negative cosmological constant, can be described as a weakly coupled QFT through the perturbative treatment of the curvature entwined with the AdS background.
-Despite the fact that the resulting QFT is AdS-based, we nevertheless continue to employ normal approaches to ascertain the AdS amplitudes for quantum fields.
+Despite the fact that the resulting QFT is AdS-based, we nevertheless continue to employ conventional methods of Witten diagram to calculate the AdS amplitudes using the the propagators (bulk-to-bulk propagator, and bulk-to-boundary propagator) and interaction vertices in AdS amplitudes.
 These AdS amplitudes are equivalent to the large-$N$ CFT correlation functions at the boundary of AdS, in accordance with the AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}.
-Now, in our foray into implementing QFT on AdS space, we find that the incorporation of a large AdS radius, denoted as $L \to \infty$, becomes feasible by judiciously embracing the effective Lagrangian.
-In this circumstance, we may treat AdS space as if it were flat-space, disregarding its inherent influence.
-This large AdS radius limit is aptly coined the flat limit.
-It is readily apparent that in the limit of the large AdS radius, the AdS background can be reduced to a flat-space configuration.
+Now, in our foray into implementing QFT on AdS space, we find that the incorporation of a large AdS radius, denoted as $L \to \infty$, becomes feasible by studying the effective Lagrangian.

+At first glance, by considering the effective Lagrangian, we might assume that taking the limit of a large AdS radius ($L \rightarrow \infty$) renders QFTs on AdS indistinguishable from those in flat space.
+We can also readily observe that as $L \rightarrow \infty$, the AdS background simplifies to flat space.
+This large AdS radius limit ($L \rightarrow \infty$) is aptly coined the flat limit.

 To be more concrete, we can map the CFT correlation function in $d$-dimensions into AdS amplitude in $(d+1)$-dimensions, and then we can take large AdS radius limit i.e., flat limit and we can relate the CFT correlation function with the $\mathrm{Mink}_{d+1}$ scattering amplitude: